mingyuanlu/ARA_reconstruction/README.md

 		$ ar rcs libAraSim.a *.o

 3. Go to the AraRoot work area.
 Modify CMakeLists.txt according to the enclosed CMakeLists_example.txt.
 Point the include paths to where the softwares tools are installed.
-In particular, point the ARASIM_INCLUDE_DIR to the AraSim work area in #2.
+In particular, point the ARASIM_INCLUDE_DIR to the AraSim work area in #2, and point the CURRENT_WORK_DIR to your current work directory.
 4. In CMakeLists.txt, add lines

 		$ add_executable(analysis analysis.cxx)